vayu-network/vayu-whitepaper/01-vayu-network-introduction/05-our-honest-data-approach.md

 ## On-Chain Transparency

 In the Vayu.network, each data contribution is tied to the unique, anonymous ID of the Flux device.
-User consent and data transactions are planned to be recorded on the peaq blockchain, ensuring that every contribution is immutable, transparent, and verifiable.
+User consent and data transactions are planned to be recorded on the Layer-1 blockchain, ensuring that every contribution is immutable, transparent, and verifiable.
 This provides a robust and auditable record of the data's origin, while protecting the privacy of the contributor.

 ## Audited Compliance